Rockies vs. Padres Player Props Betting Odds

 McMahon Stats

-- Ryan McMahon has collected 60 hits with 18 doubles, two triples, nine home runs and 26 walks.
-He has driven in 36 runs with four stolen bases.
+- Ryan McMahon has 18 doubles, two triples, nine home runs, 26 walks and 36 RBI (61 total hits).
+He's also stolen four bases.

-- McMahon takes a two-game streak with at least one hit into this contest.
-During his last five outings he is hitting .238 with two doubles, a walk and two RBI.
+- McMahon enters this game looking to extend his three-game hit streak.
+During his last five outings he is batting .286 with two doubles, a walk and two RBI.

 McMahon Recent Games